bendoerr/acps-nsbejr-js-challenges/README.md

 ### 📲 Phone Number Validation

 The `validate(input)` method in [phone-number-validator.js](phone-number-validator.js)
-should return true if the input parameter is a valid North American phone number.
-See the method documentation for instructions.
+should return an object with an error message if the input parameter is not valid North American phone number.
+See the method documentation for detailed instructions.

 Similar to the prior challenges, you can run your tests as follows